 The regex equivalent to

 The difference may not look substantial, but it is much more powerful than a simple wildcard.
 Even if you are not a regex expert, you can take advantage of regex in your SWSD.
 After you understand a few basic elements, you can create keyword searches that go beyond a single keyword.

 Regular expressions are a useful way to extend the functionality of the keyword condition in automations.
 You can include:

 - a variety of spellings

-- uppercase vs. lowercase letters and more
+- uppercase vs. lowercase letters, and more

 [eE]xampleThe first letter is shown in brackets in both lowercase and uppercase format.
 This will allow for both: keyword, and Keyword to be recognized.

-(keyword|example|list|complete)The | works as an ‘or’ in this list.
-In this example, any one (or more) of the following keywords would trigger the action associated with this automation: keyword, example, list, or complete.
+(keyword|example|list|complete)The | works as an OR in this list.
+In this example, any one (or more) of the following keywords would trigger the action associated with the automation: keyword, example, list, or complete.